epfl-dcsl/fold/report/report.typ

 = Motivation

 When looking at the System landscape, it is clear that research is far ahead of actual implementations, as incorporating new technologies require to either merge them into the Linux Kernel or write a whole new OS.
-Both are very time consuming and while the latter is more likely to succeed, it would most probably never get actually done due to the time it would take and the constraints for adding new features to Linux.
+Both are very time-consuming and while the latter is more likely to succeed, it would most probably never get actually done due to the time it would take and the constraints for adding new features to Linux.

 #quote(attribution: [Rob Pike@pike-rant])[Systems Software Research is Irrelevant]